sxndmxnX/Noir-client/README.md

 # Enhancements

-Alt+A opens settings - allows you to open NOIR's settings in game. reccomend doing this in the base however.
+Alt+A opens settings - allows you to open NOIR's settings in game. reccomend doing this in the base however, as it can cause you to stop moving while the panel is open.

+CTRL Q opens STARBLAST settings - very useful imo.

 Bypass Team Lock - join any teams even if they show locked